 Haiku Invitational

 The Vancouver Cherry Blossom Festival takes place every spring in Vancouver, British Columbia, celebrating the city’s 43,000 cherry trees.
 Festivities include the annual Haiku Invitational, a free contest that invites submissions of haiku on the theme of cherry blossoms, judged in the following six categories: Vancouver, British Columbia, Canada, United States, International, and Youth.
 It’s been my privilege to serve as a judge or consultant since the Haiku Invitational started in 2006.
 When I have not been a judge myself, I have proposed all the judges for 2009 and 2013 to the present.
 From 2006 to 2014, winning haiku were printed on placards that appeared on Vancouver city buses and SkyTrains each spring.
 Poems also appeared on the festival website, and in various poetry journals.
 Winning haiku have also been performed on radio and TV and at public events, including concerts of the Vancouver Symphony Orchestra, and at the annual Japan Days festival.
-All winning haiku from the first three years have also been engraved on a haiku stone at VanDusen Gardens (see Vancouver Haiku Stone for photos).
-The following are each of the Haiku Invitational placards, showcasing the top winning poems, plus a list of all judges.
-Since 2016, I’ve also been conducting interviews with the six top winning poets each year, and usually providing online and in-person haiku workshops for each festival.
-See also “Cherry Petal Mats.” + +
+All winning haiku from the first three years were also engraved on a haiku stone at VanDusen Botanical Garden (see Vancouver Haiku Stone for photos).
+The following is a list of all judges and top winners for each Haiku Invitational since it began in 2006, as well as placards for the years they were produced.
+Since 2016, I’ve also been conducting interviews with the six top winning poets each year, and providing online and in-person haiku workshops for each festival.
+See also “Cherry Petal Mats” and Haiku Banners. + +

 This video celebrates the 2018 Sakura Days Japan Fair at VanDusen Garden in Vancouver.